- Roberts Elementary

 On-going professional development for staff on effective ways to increase parental involvement occurs annually.
 They include:

 The Principal offers professional development for staff on effectively communicating with parents.
-Peer reviewed articles and professional videos are shared at staff meetings.
-The Literacy Coach offers support to teachers by coaching them on how to involve families in supporting their childs learning at home.
+The Literacy Coach offers support to teachers on how to involve families in supporting their child’s learning at home.
 In addition, collaboration in School Improvement team meetings are utilized to discuss and coordinate ways to increase parental involvement and build the relationships between the parents and the school.

 1116(e)(4) Shall coordinate and integrate parental involvement Programs and activities with other Federal, State, and local Programs, including public preschool Programs, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children.